alantheprice/es6-import/README.md

 Welcome to es6-import a small library for using es6 imports without the need for a server-side transpiler.

 The core goal here is to allow fast iterative development using all es6(next) syntax that is supported by the major browsers.
-Browsers have been constantly improving their ECMA-script support.
-We now can write es-next javascript barring a few features without many pain points.
+Browsers have been constantly improving their ECMA-script support to the point that we now can write es-next javascript with few pain points.
 But, one of the main missing pieces has been imports and exports.
 To solve this and other missing features, most use server-side transpilers.
-And there are great advanatages to server side packaging for production code (treeshaking etc), for working with typescript, or jsx and for allowing imports and exports.
+There are great advanatages to server side packaging for production code (treeshaking etc), for working with typescript, or jsx and for allowing imports and exports.

-But what if I just want to hack out a simple proof of concept with the extra overhead of packaging?
+But what if I just want to hack out a simple proof of concept without the extra overhead of packaging?
 But why not just code in es6 with imports without server-side transpilation?
 Give it a try and feel how rewarding it it is to just write code without worrying about transpilation.

 ### Usage: